 In the past 20 years, we have seen a flood of private investment in Church Hill.
 The resulting new shops, restaurants, and housing development have grabbed the attention of professionals and young families interested in living in a dynamic urban setting.
 With this new-found popularity, however, comes and unintended consequence: apartment rents and home prices have risen out of reach for many of our neighbors.
 Because of the groundwork we laid so long ago, we feel partially responsible for the community’s resurgence; and are committed to carving out a space for both long-time and new residents of modest income who, like so many others, are attracted to the neighborhood’s amenities and with to stay (or move) there.

-In 2015 we purchased the former Citadel of Hope building and surrounding parcels of land in Union Hill.
+In 2015 we purchased the former Citadel of Hope building and surrounding parcels of land on Venable Street in Union Hill.
 The Citadel is a historic Colonial Revival-style building constructed in 1923 by the Baptist Woman’s Missionary Union.
 The Citadel is a venerable and long-neglected building which has been a sleeping giant awaiting renewal for decades.

 The Catalytic Effects of Our Investment

 Between 2010-2019, our investment in housing in North Church Hill will have*: